This is a collection of Steve Firebrand's short stories which doesn't form part of a novel.

 'The first day, ink still wet on the paper,' Anne 1 said, 'Many more surprises?'

-'Enough to keep you busy though from now, it will part of your job to have the fun,' Anne 2 said, 'Some stuff you need to learn at the normal pace but the oldest "me" is still having heaps of fun.'
+'Enough to keep you busy though, it will part of your job to have the fun sorting them out,' Anne 2 said, 'Some stuff you need to learn at the normal pace but the oldest "me" is still having heaps of fun.'

-'How much can I ask about?'
+'How much can I ask?'
 Anne 1 asked.

 'Everything that doesn't include personal data or it distorts the continuum if you are tempted to change the inevitable,' Anne 2 said, 'I will give thumbs down if it is a best not knowing.'